-Clubs around the world claim to have a ‘policy’ when it comes to acquiring players.
+Organisations around the world claim to have a ‘policy’ when it comes to acquiring players.
 Still, for many, it tends to be forgotten when certain opportunities present themselves during the transfer window.
-Athletic Club, on the other hand, takes their cantera (homegrown) policy a step further.
-The club’s recruitment policy is to bring through young Basque players, the region of Spain in which Bilbao is situated, as well as signing players native to or trained in the Greater Basque Country.
+Athletic Club, on the other hand, takes its ‘Cantera’ (homegrown) policy a step further.
+The club’s recruitment policy is to bring through young Basque players, the region of Spain where Bilbao is situated, alongside signing players native to or trained in the Greater Basque Country.

-Since 1912, Los Leones has played exclusively with players meeting its own criteria.
-In a world of football that is increasingly ruled by globalisation, extortionate transfer fees, and money, Athletic’s policy is one of unique innovation.
+Since 1912, Los Leones has played exclusively with players meeting this criterion.
+In a world of football increasingly ruled by globalisation, exorbitant transfer fees, and money, Athletic’s policy is one of unique innovation.

 Formative years and policy development